Language-Research-Technology/ldaca-website/content/news/posts/gdrf/index.md

 #### Christina Maxwell (UQ, Psychology):

 Christina's research investigates where cisgender women create the boundaries for ‘womanhood’ in relation to transgender women within the context of feminist social movements.
-In her work as Fellow, Christina looked at whether social media data, in this case from Twitter, could be another source of data to investigate the boundary creation issue.
+In her work as a Fellow, Christina looked at whether social media data, in this case from Twitter, could be another source of data to investigate the boundary creation issue.
 Similar to Kelly, Christina's work involved considering methodological issues: what methods for analysing texts could usefully be applied to the Twitter data?
 It is exciting for all of us involved in the program that Christina (with co-authors) presented this research to the [SASP-ACPID Conference 2023](https://sasp-acpid.squarespace.com/).
 To quote the abstract for that presentation: "As both anti-inclusion and pro-inclusion feminists are increasingly turning to social media to communicate their messages, we will collect data from Twitter to map out each movement online and how they position themselves and their goals in relation to the inclusion of transgender women.
 This exploratory mixed-methods project will use topic modelling, thematic analysis, and Linguistic Inquiry and Word Count...".

 In Christina's words: